 Downstairs is a fully-outfitted kitchen with views of the ocean from the sink.
 Next to that is the enclosed sunroom with the dining area and a reading nook with a couch.

 The 'Maine Room' behind that has a conversation area, card table for puzzles or games, a bar, a fireplace, and the special 'Harry Potter Room' under the stairs, outfitted with a twin mattress and bunches of pillows.

 To the north of this room is a downstairs master bedroom with a queen bed.
 The adjoining bathroom has a 3'x5' step-in shower alcove with a bath chair and/or a wash tub for bathing sticky children.

 Upstairs is a beadboard paneled bathroom with a shower stall.
 The ocean-view upstairs south bedroom has a queen bed and a writing desk overlooking the water.
-The east bedroom has three twin beds (including the trundle and top bunk) and a full (double) bed.
+The east-facing "bunkroom" has three twin beds (including the trundle and top bunk) and a full (double) bed.

 We've set up the place to be handicap friendly: there is a 30' metal ramp up to the front door.
 The downstairs bathroom has a step-in alcove shower and chair-height toilet.
 (Be aware, though, that there are some elevation changes between rooms of up to 2' in one place and doors are not ADA compliant.)

 Dogs are allowed with an extra non-refundable $100 cleaning fee.
 We provide food and water dishes, a crate suitable for a dog up to 90 pounds, and tie-outs in case you wish to secure your pet while you're away from the cottage.
 We clean carefully after pets, but people who are allergic to pet fur should look elsewhere.